Operational measurement of relativistic equilibrium from stochastic fields alone: Velocity extraction from fluctuation cross-correlations

+providing a direct kinematic observable from passive field correlations alone.
+The ratio is dimensionless and independent of detector gain or absolute calibration, provided the relative transfer functions of the electric and magnetic channels are stable or known.

+A detector placed inside a dispersive medium with impedance $Z(\omega) = Z_0/n(\omega)$ would observe a modified $E$--$B$ ratio; the vacuum condition Eq.~(\ref{eq:equipartition}) is replaced by $\langle|E|^2\rangle = (c/n)^2\langle|B|^2\rangle$.
+This introduces medium-dependent calibration factors but does not alter the reconstruction principle.

-Crucially, Eq.~(3) relies only on the isotropy of the rest-frame fluctuations and the Lorentz transformation, not on thermal equilibrium per se; it therefore remains valid for any medium whose rest-frame noise is isotropic, even if the distribution deviates from the J\"uttner form~\cite{Juttner1911,Cercignani2002}.
+Crucially, Eq.~(\ref{eq:velocity_ratio}) relies only on the isotropy of the rest-frame fluctuations and the structure of the Lorentz group acting on $F^{\mu\rho}$, not on thermal equilibrium per se; it therefore remains valid for any medium whose rest-frame noise is isotropic, even if the distribution deviates from the J\"uttner form~\cite{Juttner1911,Cercignani2002}.